andreia/andreia.github.io/source/_posts/searching-git-history-for-a-string.md

 ### git diff -S

-Want to see the difference between two commits where a specific string is involved? `git diff -S` is our trusty magnifying glass.
+`git diff -S` is our trusty magnifying glass to see the difference between two commits where a specific string is involved.

 For example, to compare changes involving `"debugMode"` between two commits, execute this command: